NONIE K. LESAUX, Ph.D. Chair

 Dr. Alison Schonwald is a Developmental Behavioral Pediatrician at Touchstone Neurodevelopmental Center.
 A member of the Department of Pediatrics at the Cambridge Health Alliance, and Associate Professor in Pediatrics at Harvard Medical School.
 Dr. Schonwald received her medical degree from the University of Pennsylvania and completed her Residency and Fellowship at Boston Children’s Hospital.
-Dr. Schonwald is co-director of training in the Developmental Medicine Center, is active in the American Academy of Pediatrics, and teaches human development at Harvard Medical School.
-Her clinical expertise include autism spectrum disorder (ASD) and psychopharmacology for children with disabilities, about which she lectures nationally.
+Dr. Schonwald is active in the American Academy of Pediatrics (AAP), and the Society for Developmental-Behavioral Pediatrics (SDBP).
+Her clinical expertise includes autism spectrum disorder (ASD) and psychopharmacology for children with disabilities, about which she lectures nationally.

 Marylou Sudders, Secretary of Health and Human Services